Elias6970/musicPdfManager/README.md

 4. All translated except classifying instructions

 # TODO
-`50% Refactor the project with Pieces not an array of strings`

-`Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`
+`Auto time set in db_manage with CURRENT_TIMESTAMP is set to gtm=0 and it need to be set to the local computer time`

+`Implement a tool for getting logs to detect future errors`

 `Translate classifying instructions`

-`Maybe we can add a window that shows all the instruments selected  when you finish a piece in classify window`

-`Implement a tool for getting logs to detect future errors`

-`Import db from xlsx and xls`

-`Auto time set in db_manage with CURRENT_TIMESTAMP is set to gtm=0 and it need to be set to the local computer time`